novaitdevteam/nova.docs/docs/components/novabotflow.md

 ####New Features

-- *Nova.BotFlow*: System for dividing messages into smaller [:clipboard: NOV-467] [NOV-467]
+- *Nova.BotFlow*: System for dividing messages into smaller counterparts [:clipboard: NOV-467] [NOV-467]

-	- Implemented a system for dividing messages into smaller, according to next limitations in **.env** file:
+	- Messages are divided into multiple smaller messages according to the conversation channel character limitations, which are written in the **.env** file:

 		> **MESSAGE_MAX_SIZE_TG_BOT**=3992